AzureADQuickStarts/WebApp-OpenIDConnect-NodeJS/README.md

-#Windows Azure Active Directory OIDC Web API Sample
+#Azure Active Directory OIDC Web Sample

 This Node.js app will give you with a quick and easy way to set up a Web application in node.js with Express usind OpenID Connect.
 The sample server included in the download are designed to run on any platform.